Zhaoyang-Song/Zhaoyang-Song.github.io/_pages/cv.md

   > Prof. Wouter Peters and Dr. Auke van der Woude jointly supervised my master’s thesis project.
 We developed a system to evaluate the performance of atmospheric CO₂ inversion systems under extreme climate scenarios such as droughts.

 - **Prof. Baicang Liu's Research Group**, College of Architecture and Environment, Institute of New Energy and Low-Carbon Technology, Sichuan University, P.R.
-China (09/2020 - present)
+China (09/2020 - Present)

   > During my undergraduate studies, under the supervision of Prof. <a href="https://scholar.google.ca/citations?user=jDVoLL4AAAAJ&hl=en" target="_blank">Baicang Liu</a> (Sichuan University, China), I participated in research related to carbon neutral technology (on the topic of water treatment & environmental modeling).
   >